ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 └─────────┘
 ```

-In this example, for each element of the source array, the lambda function returns the "weight" of the element that will be applied for sorting, that is, [1 –> -1, 2 –> -2, 3 –> -3].
-Since the elements are sorted by increasing of their "weight", the result is [3, 2, 1].
+For each element of the source array, the lambda function returns the sorting key, that is, [1 –> -1, 2 –> -2, 3 –> -3].
+Since the `arraySort` function sorts the keys in ascending order, the result is [3, 2, 1].
+Thus, the `(x) –> -x` lambda function sets the [descending order](#array_functions-reverse-sort) in a sorting.

 The lambda function can accept multiple arguments.
 In this case, you need to pass the `arraySort` function several arrays of identical length that the arguments of lambda function will correspond to.
+The resulting array will consist of elements from the first input array; elements from the next input array(s) specify the sorting keys.
 For example:

 ``` sql
 SELECT arraySort((x, y) -> y, ['hello', 'world'], [2, 1]) as res;